Karen Sparks' house

 This crime scene photograph of Sparks' room shows the aftermath of the attack.

-As you can see, there is no bed frame in this photograph, as the mattress was lying directly on the floor.
+There is no bed frame in this photograph, as the mattress was lying directly on the floor.

 U District